aamosa/java-crm-starter/README.md

-###  Java CRM Starter Webapp
+###  Java CRM Starter Web App

-A simplistic and bootstrap JSF, JPA, and Java EE 8 project.
+A simplistic and bootstrapped JSF, JPA, and Java EE 8 project.